- Instructions for Form 1120-REIT - Introductory Material

 If there are supporting statements and attachments, arrange them in the same order as the schedules or forms they support and attach them last.
 Show the totals on the printed forms.
 Enter the REIT's name and EIN on each supporting statement or attachment.

-Generally, the REIT must pay the tax due in full no later than the due date for filing its tax return ( not including extensions).
-See the instructions for line 26.
+Generally, the REIT must pay the tax due in full no later than the due date for filing its tax return (not including extensions).
+See the instructions for line 27, later.
 If the due date falls on a Saturday, Sunday, or legal holiday, the payment is due on the next day that isn't a Saturday, Sunday, or legal holiday.

 REITs must use electronic funds transfer to make all federal tax deposits (such as deposits of employment, excise, and corporate income tax).
 Generally, electronic funds transfers are made using the Electronic Federal Tax Payment System (EFTPS).
 However, if the REIT does not want to use EFTPS, it can arrange for its tax professional, financial institution, payroll service, or other trusted third party to make deposits on its behalf.
 Also, it may arrange for its financial institution to submit a same-day tax wire payment (discussed below) on its behalf.
 EFTPS is a free service provided by the Department of the Treasury.
 Services provided by a tax professional, financial institution, payroll service, or other third party may have a fee.